Study of noise in virtual distillation circuits for quantum error mitigation: Numerical Results

 where $Z(\eta)=\Tr(e^{-\eta H_\mathrm{MaxCut}})$ is the partition function, and $\eta$ is a constant that is proportional to the inverse temperature.
 From this we create an equally mixed state between the two states $\rho_\mathrm{ideal}$ and $\rho_\mathrm{thermal}$,

-Using $\rho$ as our input to the virtual distillation circuit we perform virtual distillation on it using the circuit in \figref{fig:noisy-vd-circuit} with $\Lambda$ as either $\Lambda_\mathrm{Z}$ or $\Lambda_\mathrm{dep}$.
+Using $\rho$ as our input to the virtual distillation circuit we perform virtual distillation on it using the circuit in \figref[a]{fig:vd} with $\Lambda$ as either $\Lambda_\mathrm{Z}$, $\Lambda_\mathrm{dep}$ or $\Lambda_\mathrm{amp}$.
 In the simulations we choose $\eta=0.1$, and vary the noise-level $\epsilon$ between $0$ and $0.25$ and calculate the mitigated approximation ratio as well as the number of repetitions $R$ required for the variance of the estimator to be $\leq 10^{-3}$, averaged over all the 30 instances. \figref[a]{fig:thermal} shows the mean approximation ratio.
-While the mitigated approximation ratio stays constant for dephasing errors irrespective of the error probability $\epsilon$, the mitigated approximation ratio for depolarizing errors quickly decreases and even becomes lower than the unmitigated approximation ratio as seen by the solid orange line crossing the black dashed line.
-This is because, while the MaxCut Hamiltonian commutes with the error operator $Z$ for the pure dephasing channel, it does not commute with all the error operators for the depolarizing one. \figref[b]{fig:thermal} shows that the mean number of samples for the mitigated expectation values grows rapidly with the error probability.
+While the mitigated approximation ratio stays constant for dephasing errors irrespective of the error probability $\epsilon$, the mitigated approximation ratio for both depolarizing errors and amplitude damping quickly decreases and even becomes lower than the unmitigated approximation ratio as seen by the solid red and yellow line crossing the black dashed line.
+This is because, while the MaxCut Hamiltonian commutes with the error operator $Z$ for the pure dephasing channel, it does not commute with all the error operators for the depolarizing and amplitude damping one. \figref[b]{fig:thermal} shows that the mean number of samples for the mitigated expectation values grows rapidly with the error probability.
 However, as before, the number of samples required when noise is pure dephasing is only slightly larger ($\lesssim$ factor of 10) than those required when noise is depolarizing.
 Note that the two solid lines do not intercept the dashed line at $\epsilon=0$, which is because the state $\rho$ in Eq.~\eqref{eq:thermal} is not a pure state.